What risk mitigation efforts should the prudent employer take before employees return to the workplace?

-- minimising the number of people within an area at any time;
+- Minimising the number of people within an area at any time;

-- staggering start, finish and break times where appropriate;
+- Staggering start, finish and break times where appropriate;

-- moving work tasks to different areas of the workplace or off-site if possible;
+- Moving work tasks to different areas of the workplace or off-site if possible;

-- if possible, separating workers into dedicated teams and have them work the same shift or work in a particular area and consider whether these dedicated teams can have access to their own meal areas or break facilities; and
+- If possible, separating workers into dedicated teams and have them work the same shift or work in a particular area and consider whether these dedicated teams can have access to their own meal areas or break facilities; and

-- ensuring each worker has their own equipment or tools.
+- Ensuring each worker has their own equipment or tools.

 Changing hours of work to stagger arrival at the workplace or creating new teams or different shift patterns may require changes to the employees’ terms and conditions.
 At present many Modern Awards (which apply to employees in a range of industries and occupations) allow employers to make changes to employees’ working arrangements by unilateral direction.
 These provisions will cease to have effect at the end of June 2020 unless renewed by the Fair Work Commission.
-In the longer term, the best way to proceed with this is to obtain each employee’s express consent to the change.
+In the long term, the best way to proceed with this is to obtain each employee’s express consent to the change.

-- Determine changes to working hours that may be required;
+- Determine changes to working hours that may be required; and

 - Determine the groups of staff and schedule groups to work together.